 Construction: What’s inside Casper?

-Casper is a bed-in-a-box foam brand that stands 12 inches tall.
+Casper mattress is a bed-in-a-box foam brand that stands 12 inches tall.
 Its four layers are wrapped in a durable polyester fabric.

 First Impression: How Does It Feel?

-The outsides of this mattress look sporty and modern, with grey side panels and white top.
+The outsides of this mattress look sporty and modern, with grey side panels and a white top.
 The top feels soft and cool to the touch.
 Pressing into the foams, you should notice how responsive they feel or how quickly they regain their shape when pressure is released.
 Pushing deeper, you’ll feel the slower responding memory foam that was built to conform to your shape.

 Lying down, you should feel immediate sinkage into the top layer of breathable foams as the lower layer of memory foam slowly conforms to the shape of your body.
 With built-in gradual transitions between each layer of foam, you shouldn’t feel “bottomed out” or up against the firmness of the base, though the supportive system should keep your body level, using the zoning in the third layer.